srinu71a/roonyx/README.md

 Navigate to assignment1 folder
 1. Install dependencies.
     - npm install
 2. Run the script to get the episodes with characters.
+Install typescript globally if the script dosen't recognise tsc.
     - npm run episodes

 # assignment2